mdylan2/gesture_jester/README.md

 ![Gesture Mode](images/2.PNG)

 ## Questions Or Contributions
-I have tried to include as much instruction for use on the app.
+I have tried to include as much instruction for use on the app GUI.
 Please let me know if you have any further questions.
+I didn't put much focus into the Music Player (was more of a proof of concept) so there might be a lot of bugs in there.
 And, as always I'm very open to any recommendations or contributions!
 Please reach out to me on Github if you would like to chat.